 - M. Wilson, Microscope Resolution: Concepts, Factors and Calculation, Science Lab (2016) Leica Microsystems.

 - M. Wilson, Collecting Light: The Importance of Numerical Aperture in Microscopy, Science Lab (2017) Leica Microsystems.

-- D. Goeggel, A. Schué, D. Kiper, FusionOptics - Combines high resolution and depth of field for ideal 3d optical images, Science Lab (2008) Leica Microsystems.
+- D. Goeggel, A. Schué, D. Kiper, C. Müller, etc., What is the FusionOptics Technology?
+Science Lab (2023) Leica Microsystems.

 - M. Wilson, Eyepieces, Objectives and Optical Aberrations, Science Lab (2017) Leica Microsystems.

 - J. DeRose, M. Doppler, Microscope Illumination for Industrial Applications, Science Lab (2023) Leica Microsystems.